 All the while they assure themselves that thanks to their sagacity, outside the battlements all is prosperity and contentment.
 And why would they not?
 Their own vaults runneth over.

 At least, in theory.
 In reality California already is bankrupt.
 The state has at least $1.5 trillion in outstanding bonds, loans, and other long-term liabilities, along with unfunded liabilities for post-employment benefits (primarily public sector retiree healthcare), as well as unfunded pension liabilities.
-And that’s just amount we know about: California politicians are infamous at flubbing numbers.
+And that’s just amount we know about: California politicians are infamous for flubbing numbers.
 The “bullet” train is Exhibit A. Add to that number the hundreds of billions that will be necessary to repair and maintain the state’s crumbling infrastructure.
 Meanwhile the state’s tax receipts have been declining for years.
-Maybe that’s why Prince Gavin is suggesting the state tax drinking water.
+Maybe that’s why Prince Gavin is proposing that the state tax drinking water.

 These are not the qualities of a prosperous, successful state.
 They are harbingers of horrible things to come.
 Not that the political class notices.

 You see the first victims also in our public schools: The thousand-yard stare on the face of a South L.A. middle schooler whose best friend was shot in a drive-by when they were children.
 The high school graduate wandering lost through a world she was never taught to navigate, lacking so much as the ability to fill out a fast food job application.
-Last year alone child homelessness spiked by 50% in the Los Angeles Unified School District.
+In 2018 alone child homelessness spiked by 50% in the Los Angeles Unified School District.

 Outside California’s one-great cities, entire counties are being consumed as people sickened by one or more of California’s plagues abandon their neighborhoods.
 As the older generation passes no one is there to take their place.
 In the Central Valley hundreds of communities resemble shantytowns.
 So too in places farther south like Palmdale, and in the far north like Siskiyou; these places are previews.